jacuniadev/Backend/TOS.md

 6. Hate speech and other objectionable content is not allowed on our services.

-7. NSFW (Not Safe For Work) Content is not allowed on our platform.
+7. NSFW (Not Safe For Work) content is not allowed on our platform.

 8. Xornet is still in Beta and under development.
 We are not responsible for any bugs or other issues that may occur and is not intended for